-Economic Factors for Budget Year 2021/2022
+Economic Factors for Budget Year 2022/2023

 In the past year, the Fire District has continued to put Measure N funds to work for the community.
-The Station 2 project is moving forward with the District going out to bid with an RFP early next fiscal year.
+The Station 2 Apparatus Room Office request for proposal was awarded to a local construction company and the project will be completed in 2022/2023.
 The new apparatus room structure will serve the community and the District needs into the future.
-The District executed a purchase agreement for the new engine that will be housed at Station 2, which will be delivered early in next fiscal year.
-Additionally, the increased staffing levels were maintained throughout the year utilizing Measure N funds.
-The global Coronavirus Pandemic has continued to impact the District for the second year we actively pursue any possible reimbursement opportunities.
+Additionally, the increased staffing levels promised to the community were maintained throughout the year utilizing Measure N funds.
+The global Coronavirus Pandemic has continued to impact the District for the third year and we continue to actively pursue any possible reimbursement opportunities.
+Salary costs will increase this next budget year as the District has been awarded a Staffing for Adequate Fire and Emergency Response (SAFER) grant adding three firefighters on duty withing the District.
+Although there will be additional cost, these will be offset by the grant which funds these positions for three years at 100%.